 The Bay Area Air Quality Management District (BAAQMD) is the regional agency with jurisdiction over the nine-county San Francisco Bay Area Air Basin.
-As part of its CEQA Air Quality Guidelines (Air Quality Guidelines), the BAAQMD developed screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.20 Pursuant to the Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
+As part of its CEQA Air Quality Guidelines (Air Quality

+Guidelines), the BAAQMD developed screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
+Pursuant to the Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
 Criteria air pollutant emissions during construction and operation of the proposed project would meet the Air Quality Guidelines screening criteria.
-The proposed project, with a total of 19 dwelling units, is below both the construction screening criterion and the operational screening criterion for the "apartment, high-rise" land use type.
+The proposed project is approximately 21,537 square feet, which is below both the construction screening criterion and the operational screening criterion for the "General Office Building" land use type.
 Therefore, the proposed project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.

-PEIR Mitigation Measure M-AQ-2: Transportation Demand Management Strategies for Future Development Projects, is required for projects generating more than 3,500 daily vehicle trips, resulting in excessive criteria pollutant emissions.
-The proposed project would generate 53 daily vehicle trips.
+PEIR Mitigation Measure M-AQ-2: Transportation Demand Management Strategies for Future Development Projects: requires projects generating more than 3,500 daily vehicle trips, resulting in excessive criteria pollutant emissions, develop a Transportation Demand Management plan.
+The proposed project would generate 391 daily vehicle trips.
 Therefore, PEIR Mitigation Measure M-AQ-2 is not applicable to the proposed project.